Selling Treasure Introduction

 Gems, jewelry, art, and similar items retain their full value.
 You can either trade them for coin, or you can use them as currency for other transactions.
 When you’re dealing in large quantities of money and platinum pieces have stopped being an effective way to manage your money, it can be helpful to carry around valuable gems instead because they’re more valuable per pound than precious metals.

-For exceptionally valuable treasures, the Dungeon Master may require you to find a buyer.
+For exceptionally valuable treasures, the Dungeon Master may require you to find a buyer, in which case selling treasure may be ver difficult.
 If you walk into a farm town with a painting worth 10,000gp you’re unlikely to find a community of laborers with the money to purchase it from you.

 In areas far from civilization, many people conduct business through barter.
 Similar to gems and jewelry but far less fancy, trade goods generally retain their value so long as they aren’t damaged or spoilt.
 Bags of salt, bars of metal, and even livestock all hold their value and they’re as good as coin to people whose day-to-day lives depend on those items.
 When you find yourself in a more civilized area, you can typically sell these items for their listed price.

-The “Trade Goods” table on page 157 of the Player’s Handbook details examples of trade goods.
+The “Trade Goods” table on page 157 of the Player’s Handbook or DnDBeyond details examples of trade goods.